 In the dip coating process, a part is heated, dipped into a PVC or rubber coating material (similar to those used in dip molding) and heated again to “set” the coating, ensuring it adheres to the metal part it is covering.
-The object being dipped is withdrawn at a controlled speed, which corresponds to the thickness of the coating, though not in the way you might think.
-Faster withdrawal results in thicker coating, because there is less time for the coating to flow back down into the “pool.”
+The object being dipped is withdrawn at a controlled speed, which corresponds to the desired thickness of the coating.
 Candle making is generally accepted as the earliest known product created using a dip coating process.

 How is it used?

 Dip coating is a great way to quickly round off and soften edges and corners.
 It is frequently used for handles and levers, tools, furniture, electrical insulation, outdoor play equipment, cushion covers and medical instruments.